 What are prepaid cards?

-You can now find prepaid virtual cards, such as Getsby, that allow you to simply transfer cash to your virtual card and then make purchases online, safe in the knowledge that all the transactions are secure.
+You can now find prepaid cards, such as those offered by Getsby, that allow you to simply transfer cash to your prepaid virtual card and then make purchases online, safe in the knowledge that all the transactions are secure.

-With a virtual card, you simply transfer small amounts of cash at a time knowing that the details of your bank account are not going to be shared or hacked in any way.
+With a prepaid card, you simply transfer small amounts of cash at a time knowing that the details of your bank account are not going to be shared or hacked in any way.

 The rapid rise in online shopping has been accompanied by a similar rise in the amount of online credit card fraud that is committed.
 Hackers continuously find new ways of accessing sensitive information and user details that they can then use to commit theft.

 Payment tokenization uses a surrogate token in place of your sensitive bank card details to make online transactions in order to keep your details safe.
 It functions in the same way that many other token systems have functioned for centuries, but it operates in the digital world.